 NGF TOP 100 BUSINESSES IN GOLF

-Tim Clarke, President
+Tim Clarke – President

-Doug Thiel, Global Marketing Director
+Doug Thiel – Global Golf Marketing Director

-Chris Rusin, National Sales Director
+Chris Rusin – National Sales Director

-Jean-Pierre Degembe, Global Product Director (Hard Good Accessories)
+Jean-Pierre Degembe – Global Product Director (Hard Good Accessories)

-Terry Larsen, Global Product Director (Recreational Golf Clubs)
+Terry Larsen – Global Product Director (Recreational Golf Clubs)

-Jon Pergande, Manager Golf Club Innovation
+Jon Pergande – Manager, Golf Club Innovation

-Acquired by Finnish company, Amer Sports, in 1989, Wilson remains the world’s largest manufacturer of ball sports equipment and employs 1,600 people globally.
-Beyond its recognition from the 2000 film Cast Away, Wilson’s official branded balls are used by the NFL, NCAA and a host of other pro and collegiate sports and teams.
+As a company in the portfolio of Amer Sports, Wilson remains the world’s largest manufacturer of ball sports equipment and employs 1,600 people globally.
+Beyond its recognition from the 2000 film “Cast Away”, Wilson’s official branded balls are used by the NFL, NCAA, and a host of other professional and collegiate sports and teams.

-The company’s storied history extends to its Wilson Staff golf brand, as it long led the field with classic forged irons used by major championship winners and brand ambassador heavyweights like Arnold Palmer, Sam Snead and Billy Casper.
+The company’s storied history extends to its Wilson Staff golf brand, as it long led the field with classic forged irons used by major championship winners and brand ambassador heavyweights like Arnold Palmer, Sam Snead, and Billy Casper.
 Even Chevy Chase’s character in “Caddyshack” used Wilson clubs.

-The brand in recent years has undertaken new public initiatives, most visibly a sponsorship of the popular Driver vs. Driver reality series on “The Golf Channel,” in which participants compete to build the best Wilson driver from inception, to prototype, to completed product.
-The program resulted in a significant increase in Wilson’s brand awareness, Wilson Golf President Tim Clarke said, and increased its reach with a younger generation.
+In recent years, the brand has undertaken new public initiatives, most visibly creating and airing two seasons of the popular “Driver vs. Driver” reality series on Golf Channel, in which participants compete to build the best Wilson driver from inception, to prototype, to completed product.
+According to Tim Clarke, Wilson Golf’s President, the program resulted in a significant increase in Wilson’s brand awareness, as the company increased its reach with a younger generation.